ehrencrona/gatsby-plugin-testing/README.md

 ### Run your tests

 Unit testing components with static queries should now "just work".
-If you have not yet set up tests in your project, configure Jest as described in [the Gatsby unit testing documentation](https://www.gatsbyjs.org/docs/unit-testing/).

 You can also run your tests in watch mode.
 If you change a query, your tests will re-run automatically with the most recent data.